BA, MA, PGCAP, PhD

 The online nature of this course gives you increased ownership of your studies.
 Recorded lectures and content can be accessed in your own time around existing life and/or work commitments.
 You will get support in how to best use your independent study time, through completing curricular and extra-curricular projects, weekly writing tasks, and guided online activities.

 Throughout the course you will receive opportunities for tailored academic support from your online tutors, unit leaders, and the course leader.
 There is also academic support available through our library, Study Skills and English for Academic Purposes teams – all available through online tutorials and email.

 Some content and workshops will be facilitated by Visiting Tutors – published writers and experts in specific subject areas.

 Assessment and feedback

 Each unit is assessed separately, and the assessment forms part of the unit.
 Assessment both provides a measure of your achievement and also gives you regular feedback on how your learning is developing.

-For every unit of your course, we will inform you of what you are expected to learn, what you have to submit, how your work will be assessed, and the deadline for presenting your work for assessment.
-This is made available through Unit Information, which is on your course blog.
+For every unit of your course, we will inform you of what you are expected to learn, what you have to submit, how your work will be assessed, and the deadlines for submitting your work for assessment.
+There are three assessment points per year, one per term.

 Trips and visits

 There'll be an optional annual visit to AUB offering you an exciting extra-curricular opportunity to meet peers, explore AUB, and celebrate Dorset’s literary heritage including visits to landmarks associated with writers such as Jane Austen, J.R.R Tolkien, Mary Shelley, Robert Louis Stevenson, and Thomas Hardy.